qmi03/hpc-mpi-rma-report/src/contents/c1/objective.typ

-= Objectives
+= Objectives <objectives>
 == Brief overview
 Research and develop distributed barrier synchronization algorithms using the hybrid programming model.

 == Details
-The specific objectives of this thesis are as follows:
+The specific objectives of this report are as follows:
 - Explore key concepts in high-performance computing (HPC).
 - Study MPI-4.1 and its programming model.
 - Investigate C++11 threading and concurrency features.